omidshy/analyze-md/README.md

 ## vacf.py

 Calculates self-diffusion coefficient from particle velocities.
-The self-diffusion coefficient, *D*, is computed from an exponential fit to the running integral of velocity auto-correlation function (VACF) using the following Green-Kubo relation
+The self-diffusion coefficient, $D$, is computed from an exponential fit to the running integral of velocity auto-correlation function (VACF) using the following Green-Kubo relation